Romchik38/site1/docs/language/01-readme.md

 ## php

-1. class Translate
+- class Translate

   used inside other classes as dep
   used inseid __()

-2. __(value)
+- __(value)

-  create a fn, that will return a traslated value
+  create a fn, that will return a translated value
   it must be visible in all included files
   already have all info
   *value* can be not only a phrase, but a key ( like some.key.to.find )